It is possible to qualify for a mortgage despite one borrower having a low credit score and there are multiple financing options available to you.

 The table below shows conventional mortgage terms for leading lenders in your area.
 As you can see, not paying the upfront FHA MIP fee saves you thousands of dollars in closing costs.
 Again, we recommend that you shop multiple lenders to find the best loan terms.View All Lenders

 It is important to highlight that if you do apply for a mortgage as a sole applicant then only your income (and monthly debt payments) are used to determine what size loan you can afford.
-Your boyfriend’s income and debt are not factored into your application which may impact the mortgage you qualify for.
+Your co-borrower’s income and debt are not factored into your application which may impact the mortgage you qualify for.

 Use ourTWO PERSON MORTGAGE QUALIFICATION CALCULATORto determine what size loan two people can afford